 Hoshiban Decorated Candle Shop (ほしばん絵ろうそく店)

 If you are looking for some traditional souvenirs, consider getting one of the Japanese-decorated candles from the Hoshiban Decorated Candle Shop.
-Like some areas that receive heavy snow in Japan, Aizu also has traditionally decorated candles.
-These candles make great souvenirs and don’t cost too much.
+Like some areas in Japan that receive heavy snowfall, Aizu also has traditionally decorated candles.
+These candles make great souvenirs and don’t cost too!
 In addition to the candles, which come in a wide variety of sizes and patterns, candlesticks are also on sale.
 At Hoshiban Decorated Candle Shop, you can even make your own decorated candle!

 For more information, refer to our article on Hoshiban Decorated Candle Shop!